CS 1313 010 Fall 2007

 MIN(x,y)

-means the lesser of
+is defined as the lesser of

 x